alirezayazdani1/SBINNs/README.md

 ## Code

-The code depends on the deep learning package [DeepXDE](https://github.com/lululxvi/deepxde).
+The code depends on the deep learning package [DeepXDE](https://github.com/lululxvi/deepxde) v0.10.0.
+If you want to use the latest DeepXDE, you need to replace `dde.bc.PointSet` with `dde.PointSetBC`.

 - [glycolysis.py](glycolysis.py): Yeast glycolysis model
 - [apoptosis.py](apoptosis.py): Cell apoptosis model